whorfian/whorfian/posts/tech/Layouts.md

 I did this by introducing alt fingerings.
 This means you change what finger you use for a key based on the context: the keys before and after.
 Tons of fast typists do this intuitively and don't think much of it.
 Some do it a ton.
 Some barely do it at all.
 There are enough fast typists that *don't* do it that I don't think you could argue that it's a requirement for high speed; it just makes typing flow much more naturally.

 If you alt finger a lot with qwerty, I think you can circumvent its worst issue: consecutive finger usage.
-Consecutive finger usage comes up a lot in qwerty: `sw ed ec fr gr tr br rv hu hy ny my nu mu ju ki lo`, etc. as well as their reverses.
+Consecutive finger usage comes up a lot in qwerty: `sw ed ec fr gr tr br rv nh hu hy ny my nu mu ju ki lo`, etc. as well as their reverses.
 Some of these may already not be a problem for you because you implement a common alt fingering of some type.
 Ex: many people use left index for c, either index for b, either index for y, right middle for u, etc.

 These pairs of letters are called Same Finger Bigrams (SFBs), and I think the most important ones to eliminate are the ones greater than 1U in distance: things like `my`, `ny`, `nu`, `br`, etc..
 You can try to alt finger things like `ik` or `lo` but it can be uncomfortable to angle your hands or fingers like this.
 I try to implement as many alt fingerings as I can, but I just can't comfortably implement either of these, so words like `follow`, `school`, or `look` essentially bottleneck me to the speed of a single finger.
 MonkeyType's word speed feature shows that while I type most words at 170-280 wpm (individually), I rarely type these words much faster than 150 wpm.
 If you're trying to set records on a very short test or text, then these types of bottlenecks can feel pretty limiting and are a weird disruption to flow.